Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.16.1-lts.4 - LTS Version - january 2023

+---

+**3-Release SDK Breaking Changes**

+-   Warning: The LTS active version of Node.js migrated to version 14.x.
+This version of SDK Node.js is only compliant with this LTS version up to 14.x.
+Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None

+**API Changes**

+-   Update the `BubblesService::getBubbleById` with few parameters.
+-   Update the `BubblesService::getBubbleByJid` with few parameters.
+-   Add SDK parameter options.im : "autoInitialBubbleFormat": "small", // to allow modify format of data received at getting the bubbles.
+Default value is true. (before the value was "full")

+**Others Changes**

+-   Add SDK parameter options.im : "autoInitialGetBubbles" : true, // to allow automatic opening of the bubbles the user is in.
+Default value is true.
+-   Add SDK parameter options.im : "autoInitialBubbleUnsubscribed": true, // to allow get the bubbles when the user is unsubscribed from it.
+Default value is true.
+-   Add `BubblesService::updateBubbleData` This API allows to update room data.
+-   Add `BubblesService::getABubblePublicLinkAsModerator` api allow to get the openInviteId bound with the given bubble.
+-   Add `BubblesService::getAllBubblesJidsOfAUserIsMemberOf` Provide the list of room JIDs a user is a member of.
+-   Add `BubblesService::getAllBubblesVisibleByTheUser` Get all rooms visible by the user requesting it.
+-   Add `BubblesService::getBubblesDataByListOfBubblesIds` Get all rooms visible by the user requesting it.
+-   Add `BubblesService::getAllOwnedIdBubbles` Get the list of bubbles created by the user.

 ### SDK for Node.JS 2.16.1 - LTS Version - october 2022

 ---